 TOWN BUDGET RECEIVES AWARD For the 20th

-Award from the Government Finance Officers Association (GFOA) of the United
+Presentation Award from the Government Finance Officers Association (GFOA)

-highest form of recognition for governmental budgeting.
-In order to receive
+budget, is the highest form of recognition for governmental budgeting.
+In

-the award, a jurisdiction must satisfy nationally recognized guidelines for
+order to receive the award, a jurisdiction must satisfy nationally recognized

 FY 2013 FINANCIAL REPORT AVAILABLE The Town of Vienna's Comprehensive